hasancanucak/quizy/README.md

-# IUCTF
+# QUIZY

-A ctf platform for everyone.
+A quiz platform for everyone.

 ## Why We did this ?

 Because

-* We wanted to do something about cyber security.
 * We wanted something with codeigniter 4 (Because codeigniter 4 awesome)
 * Just for fun :)